aidanok/promises-tho/README.md

 You are free to modify the `completed` array during iteration if you want, it just gets appended to.
 The `pending` array will have items removed during iteration, so if you need to, keep a copy of it before you start.
-The delay will be applited between iterations, starting only with the 2nd batch.
+The delay will be applied between iterations (default 150ms), starting only with the 2nd batch.

 NOTE: `retryWithBackoff` will wrap a function with any number of arguments, but the batching functions